hdgarrood/hdgarrood.github.io/_posts/2022-09-24-easy-incremental-haskell-ci-builds-with-ghc-9.4.md

 title: Easy incremental Haskell CI builds with GHC 9.4
 ---

+_Edit history:_
-**EDIT 25 Sep 2022:** I've updated the suggested caching configuration below to use separate caches for dependencies and incremental build products.
+- _25 Sep 2022: I've updated the suggested caching configuration below to use separate caches for dependencies and incremental build products._
+- _3 Nov 2022: I've added an appendix which discusses options for incremental Haskell builds in Nix._

 Last year, I spent a little while putting together a GHC patch which changed how GHC determines whether a source file has been modified since a previous compile (and therefore whether it needs to be recompiled).
 Until recently, GHC would detect whether source files had been modified by comparing the source file modification time to the object file modification time; if the former was newer than the latter, then GHC would trigger a recompile.